 Load your dishwasher from back to front

 Like filling a kitchen cabinet, load your dishwasher from back to front to make sure that you can maximise your space and avoid blocking smaller items with the bigger ones.
-Always place the biggest items like trays at the back, medium items like serving platters in the middle, and smaller plates in front.
-Avoid sticking plates and utensils together and give each item a proper passageway for cleaning.
-Always arrange your dishes in a way that no item can obstruct your dishwasher’s spray arms.
+Always place the biggest items, like trays, at the back, medium items, like serving platters, in the middle, and smaller plates in front.
+Avoid sticking plates and utensils together, and give each item a proper passageway for cleaning.
+Always arrange your dishes in such a way that no item can obstruct your dishwasher’s spray arms.
 Scrape big food chunks from your pots and pans before placing them on the bottom rack.

 Use a mesh bag for tiny items